echolabsdev/prism-docs/agents.md

 1. We define a `calculate` tool using the `Tool` facade.
 This tool uses PHP's `bcmath` extension for precise mathematical calculations.

-2. We create an agent using Prism's `generateText()` method, setting up the system message, prompt, and including our calculator tool.
+2. We create an agent using Prism's `text()` method, setting up the system message, prompt, and including our calculator tool.

 3. We use `withMaxSteps(10)` to allow the agent to make up to 10 steps in its reasoning process.